Skip to content

 Clients

 Besides the embedded datap-rs wheel (which can both run a server and talk to it), DataPress ships standalone clients that only talk to an already-running server over HTTP.
-They share one lightweight Rust core (datapress-client) and are independent of the server crates — no DuckDB or DataFusion is pulled in.
+The CLI, Python, and Rust clients share one lightweight Rust core (datapress-client) and are independent of the server crates — no DuckDB or DataFusion is pulled in.
+A separate pure-Java JDBC driver lets BI tools connect over standard java.sql.
+The DataFusion backend can also expose a PostgreSQL wire-protocol endpoint that any Postgres client can talk to directly.

 Client Package Install